jubatus/website/source/en/tutorial.rst

 ``'converter'`` decides how to convert feature vector from input data.

 In this tutorial, input data is the text of natural language.
-Many languages ​​such as English, <space>　and <Return> can be split into words.
+Many languages such as English, <space>　and <Return> can be split into words.
 Jubatus supports this feature such as standard.
 HTML tags are noisy to classify the contents so we will remove the part that is enclosed in "<>".

 These rules expressed as follows in JSON.